ShaneCreedon/Social-Url-Database/README.md

 This project is based off JDK8.
 Some improvements to the code could be made with future versions, such as the Enhanced Switch statement or, text blocks for the introduction message.
-The REPL was done with the `java.util.Scanner` package which accepts input until the program is exited. `System.out` is used to write output, I considered using a logger, but thought wasn't necessary for the scope of this project.
+The REPL was done with the `java.util.Scanner` package which accepts input until the program is exited. `System.out` is used to write output.
+I considered using a logger, but thought it wasn't necessary for the scope of this project.

 ## Tests
 I wrote a number of Junit tests (7) to accompany this small project, those can be run with